-True Reformer Building, 1200 U Street, NW, Third Floor, Washington, DC 20009 (202) 328-5500 / (202) 328-5515 (FAX) / www.legalclinic.org l, , hereby requ uest that the following information: (please print) be di isclosed by my physician or other mental health professiona ıl to: In authorizing this purpose of: disclosure, I understand that this in nformation will be used solely for the · cion of disclosure is limited to information that is now in exis tence.
-I understand that I have the e right to inspect my record of mental health informatio n.
-I further understand that this in formation cannot be redisclosed without my authorization and that the law requires this notice ce: District of (made purs Columbia Mental Health Information ormation violates the provisions for the Act of 1978.
-Disclosures may only be client, or as provided in Titles III or IV of criminal penalties for violations.
-This consent is sub ject to revocation in writing at any time.
-DATE:/ (Signature) (Witness) Copies must be: (1) Provided to patient(2) Included in patient record(3) Accompany disclosures
+True Reformer Building, 1200 U Street, NW, Third Floor, Washington, DC 20009 (202) 328-5500 / (202) 328-5515 (FAX) / www.legalclinic.org l, , hereby request that the following information: (please print) be disclo sed by my physician or other mental health professional to: In authorizing this purpose of: disclosure, I understand that this inform mation will be used solely for the ne future, and that this authorization that is now in exist ence.
+I understand that I have the rig ht to inspect my record of mental health information n.
+I further understand that this inform nation cannot be redisclosed without my authorization o and that the law requires this notice: District of C made pursu orized disclosure of mental health informa Columbia Mental Health Information Act Cont to a valid authorization by the client Contended to authorization by the client t of 1978.
+Disclosures may only be t, or as provided in Titles III or IV of This consent is subj ect to revocation in writing at any tim ne.
+0 0 0 4 0 - 5 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 DATE:/ (Signature) (Witness) Copies must be: (1) Provided to patient(2) Included in patient record(3) Accompany disclosures